cairo-book/cairo-book/src/ch11-10-associated-items.md

 ## Associated Constants

 Associated constants are constants associated with a type.
-They are declared using the `const` keyword and are defined in a trait or implementation.
+They are declared using the `const` keyword in a trait and defined in its implementation.
 In our next example, we define a generic `Shape` trait that we implement for a `Triangle` and a `Square`.
 This trait includes an associated constant, defining the number of sides of the type that implements the trait.

 ```cairo, noplayground
 {{#rustdoc_include ../listings/ch11-advanced-features/listing_11_associated_consts/src/lib.cairo:associated_consts}}